 Cash basis of accounting is generally opted for by smaller enterprises such as sole proprietors or small firms, who wish to maintain minimum accounting records and do not require to publicly report their financial statements.

-Difference between accrual and cash basis of accounting:
+Difference between accrual basis and cash basis of accounting:

-The difference between accrual and cash basis of accounting has been detailed below:
+The difference between accrual basis and cash basis of accounting has been detailed below:

 - Accrual basis of accounting accounts for transactions as and when they are incurred.